 Time Lived, Without Its Flow

-Time Lived, Without Its Flow is an astonishing, unflinching essay on the nature of grief from critically acclaimed poet Denise Riley.
-From the horrific experience of maternal grief Riley wrote her lauded collection Say Something Back, a modern classic of British poetry.
+Time Lived, Without Its Flow is a beautiful, unflinching essay on the nature of grief from critically acclaimed poet Denise Riley.
+From the horrific experience of maternal grief Riley wrote her celebrated collection Say Something Back, a modern classic of British poetry.
 This essay is a companion piece to that work, looking at the way time stops when we lose someone suddenly from our lives.

 The first half is formed of diary-like entries written by Riley after the news of her son’s death, the entries building to paint a live portrait of loss.
 The second half is a ruminative post script written some years later with Riley looking back at the experience philosophically and attempting to map through it a literature of consolation.
 Written in precise and exacting prose, with remarkable insight and grace this book will form kind counsel to all those living on in the wake of grief.
 A modern-day counterpart to C. S. Lewis’s A Grief Observed.

-Published widely for the first time, this revised edition features a special introduction by Max Porter, author of Grief is A Thing With Feathers.
+Published widely for the first time since its original limited release, this revised edition features a special introduction by Max Porter, author of Grief is A Thing With Feathers.

 'Her writing is perfectly weighted, justifies its existence' - Guardian

 She’s a poet whose work . . . never fails to convince new readers with its intelligence, wit and emotion